 - You’re not on a government scheme or volunteering for a charity

-- You’re not doing an internship as part of an academic course
+- You aren’t doing an internship as part of an academic course

 - You’re not of compulsory school age

-Which means you should get the National Minimum Wage, not just lunch and travel expenses.
+Keep in mind, complying with any of these conditions means that you should get the National Minimum Wage, not just lunch and travel expenses.
 However, the Higher Education Statistics Authority says the number of new graduates doing unpaid work has tripled since 2003.

 Should some of those interns be getting paid?
-Probably.
-But some employers either don’t know the law or don’t want to apply it.
+In an ideal world, yea.
+But we’re living in the real world.
+That means some employers either don’t know the law, don’t want to adhere to it or don’t think they need to.

-You might think it’s worth living on baked beans for a while to get that added CV sparkle, especially if you could have a shot at paid opportunities down the line.
-Big-name companies often have people queuing up to do unpaid internships.
+You might think it’s worth living on baked beans for a while to get that added CV sparkle.
+And if you could have a shot at paid opportunities that could help you on your chosen career path, even better.
+That’s why big-game companies often have people queuing out the door (in an orderly fashion, of course) to do unpaid internships.

-Not everyone can afford to work for free, regardless of how they feel about it.
-If you can’t find a paid internship and don’t fancy working for nothing, consider doing a shorter period of work experience or interning part-time alongside another job.
+The thing is, not everyone can afford to work for free.
+Even if they didn’t think it was such a bad gig.
+Luckily, if you can’t find an internship that will pay and can’t work for nothing, there are other options.
+Consider doing work experience offered for a shorter period of time or interning part-time alongside another job.

 Can I ask to get paid for my internship?

-You can ask for payment.
-Campaigning organisation Intern Aware recommends contacting the boss.
-They suggest explaining that you can’t work for free and telling them exactly why you’d make a great intern.
+If you do, Campaigning organisation Intern Aware recommends contacting the boss.
+They also suggest explaining that you can’t work for free and telling them exactly why you’d make a great intern.

-You can’t waive your right to the National Minimum Wage if you’re doing proper work.
-You’re legally entitled to it no matter what you sign or how your employer describes your role, and you actually have up to six years to claim the money.
-Former interns at Topshop and The X Factor are among those who’ve hit headlines after being paid hundreds or even thousands of pounds in back pay.
+Remember, you have a right to the National Minimum Wage if you’re doing actual work.
+You’re legally entitled to it no matter what you sign or how your employer describes your role.
+Plus, you actually have up to six years to claim the money.
+For instance, former interns at Topshop and The X Factor became headlines after being paid hundreds or even thousands of pounds in back pay.

 What other rights do interns have?

-Paid interns have the same employment rights as other workers.
-Unpaid interns have far fewer rights and aren’t protected from unfair or constructive dismissal.
-That means an employer can easily fire you from an unpaid internship for little or no reason, as unfair as that may seem.
+Paid interns have the same employment rights as any other workers.
+On the other hand, unpaid interns have far fewer rights and aren’t protected from unfair or constructive dismissal.
+That means an employer can easily fire you from an unpaid internship for little or no reason.
+We know it kinda sucks.
+But the good news is that employers must take care of your health and safety, and protect your personal information, whether they’re paying you or not.
+And if they don’t, nowadays you can expose them on social media.

 Do interns just make the tea?

-You won’t gain much from the whole experience if all you do is bond with the kettle and photocopier.
-“Ideally, you’ll be given some tasks that are good for your CV, although you can expect some monotonous or repetitive tasks too,” says Tanya de Grunwald, author of How to Get a Graduate Job in a Recession.
-“Do everything you are asked to do it quickly, but do it well – and always with a smile.
+You won’t gain much from the whole experience or find job offers and future employment if all you do is hang around the kettle and photocopier.
+“Ideally, you’ll be given some tasks that are good for your CV, although you should also expect some monotonous or repetitive tasks as well,” says Tanya de Grunwald, author of How to Get a Graduate Job in a Recession.
+“Do everything you’re asked to do (within reason) quickly, but do it well – and never complain.
 Nobody wants to hire a sulker.”

 “Good employers will be on the lookout for potential,” she adds.
 “So be someone they’d want to have around every day.”